If you don't see the answer to your question here, just ask us at email@example.com!

 - Can my student reschedule his/her appointment?

-Yes, however all rescheduled appointments require your approval either via phone, email, or in person.
+Yes, however if your student does reschedule his/her appointment we will require your approval either via phone, email, or in person.
 Submitting testing materials for the new testing appointment does count as approval.
+A rescheduled exam will not be proctored if we have not received approval for the new date and time.

 - I want to include a formula sheet with the exam.
 Do I mark "formula sheet" on the Testing Request Form?